MundoAndino Home : Andes Argentina Guide at MundoAndino

 Tronador

-Most summers the International peak (the highest of its three peaks), is climbable.
-However an unusually hot summer has increased rockfall to dangerous levels during January and February 2008.
-The argentine peak is still acessable, with minimal rockfall and a single mixed climbing pitch near the top.
+Most summers the International or Anon peak (the highest of its three peaks), is climbable.
+However, an unusually hot summer increased rockfall to dangerous levels during January and February 2008.
+The Argentine side risks becoming no longer accessible due to increasingly warm weather in the region destabalising the glaciers.

 See also